Advance Tax Exemption for Overseas Pakistanis

 This has been made possible by considering the fact that when a person receives a foreign salary or paycheck, then that person already has to pay a tax on that amount.
 So, exempting them for paying tax on immovable properties in Pakistan seems fair.
 Furthermore, a resident who is paying the taxes but earns through a foreign source, is granted an equal amount of money.

-Thus, in the light of the above argument, it can be said that the government of Pakistan has taken a good step.
+In the light of the above argument, it can be said that the government of Pakistan has taken a good step.
 This is so because the economic status of people residing in Pakistan is declining day by day due to the aftereffects of COVID-19 and the prevailing political situation of the country.
 In such situations, it is hard to expect these people to do something for the economy because it is hard for them to feed their family members, as it is.
 Thus, in such a situation, one of the main assets for the country is the overseas residents.

 For more informative blogs, follow Sapphire Blogs.